iavinash/Capstone_Project/README.md

-# Capstone_Project
+# Capstone Project
-Final project of the Cloud DevOps Udacity Nanodegree
+The final project of the Cloud DevOps Udacity Nanodegree